by-student-2017/lammps_education_metal_win/potentials/meam/make_training_data_code/readme.txt

 # On the SSSP potential of Dy
 I asked the SSSP management, and they told me the following:
 「Also, we dediced to take the Wentz. library as a whole for the lanthanides, for consistency.」
-Note: "Can't you see the results of Dy on the website?" he asked.
-The organizers are funny!
+Note: "Can't you see the results of Dy on the website ?" he asked.
+The organizers are funny !
+They didn't show the above in the paper.
+I'm not smart enough to know if it was a simple mistake or another reason.

 # Get pseudo-potential
 STUDENT, B. (2025).
 SUGGESTED PSEUDOPOTENTIALS for PBEsol v.1.0.0 [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.14912399